This year, Tajikistan celebrates Idi Ramazon on June 26

-This year, Tajikistan will celebrate Idi Ramazon or Eid ul-Fitr on June 26.
+This year, Tajikistan celebrated Idi Ramazon or Eid ul-Fitr on June 26.

-Saidmukkaram Abdulqodirzoda, Chairman of the Shuroi of Ulamo (Council of Ulama -- an Islamic council that issues fatwas (religious rulings) and religious guidance to Islamic religious organizations), says the Shuroi Ulamo made a decision that this year Idi Ramazon will be celebrated on June 26.

-Festive prayer on occasion of the end of the holy month of Ramadan will be performed at all mosques of the country at 6:00 am.
+Festive prayer on occasion of the end of the holy month of Ramadan was performed at all mosques of the country at 6:00 am.

 Eid ul-Fitr is a Muslim holiday that marks the end of Ramadan, the Islamic holy month of fasting.
 Eid is an Arabic word meaning “festivity”, while Fitr means “to purify”; and so the holiday symbolizes the purification after completing the fasting month, which is after the end of the Islamic month of Ramadan, on the first day of Shawwal.